megdotnet/Get-StoredSecret/README.md

 # Get-StoredSecret

 ## Description
-This script is intended to work with other automated scripts that use credentials and are presumably already retrieving secrets from a secret store.
-The goal is to catch instances of failed credentials and inform sysadmins of the failure, and to inform the sysadmins of the location of the script.
+This script is intended to work with other automated scripts that use credentials stored in the Microsoft Secret Store.
+The goal is to catch instances of failed credentials and inform sysadmins of the failure.

+This script will retrieve the specified credentials, test them against the domain for valididty, and return them to the calling script.
+In the case of failure, an email will be sent to informing recipients of the failure, and providng information about the location of the script.

 ## Requirements
  * the PowerShell SecretStore module [PowerShell Gallery](https://www.powershellgallery.com/packages/Microsoft.PowerShell.SecretStore/)